Treatment of liver tumors by radioembolization

 Branches and departments where tumors and liver metastases are treated by radioembolization

-The Department of X–ray Surgical Methods of Diagnosis and Treatment of the A.F.
-Tsyba MRSC – a branch of the Federal State Budgetary Institution “NMIC of Radiology” of the Ministry of Health of Russia uses the latest methods of treatment of tumors and diseases of the cardiovascular system
+The Department of radiosurgical methods of diagnostics and treatment at the A.Tsyb MRRC – branch of the National Medical Research Radiological Centre” (NMRRC) of the Ministry of Health of the Russian Federation uses the latest techniques for the treatment of tumors and diseases of the cardiovascular system.

 How do I sign up for treatment?